-Meredith Freeman is the Vice President for Vocational and Day Services at Bona Vista Programs.
+Meredith Freeman is the Vice President of Community Employment and Program Support Services.
 She works with individuals to assist them in finding and maintaining employment in the community, and she also assists with planning and implementing adult day programming to fit a variety of needs and interests.

 Meredith believes that everyone, regardless of past experience or current situation, needs someone to listen to and encourage them every day.
 She was inspired to work in the disability service industry after volunteering as a classroom assistant for special education students throughout high school.